MediciHouse07/Learning_Records/CSR_Courses.md

 - propotional division and priciple of dividing a clothe
 - crediter case to understand principle of dividing a clothe

+### 2-8 Video

+2022/11/18

+- same benefit
+- not the same benefit
+- sea corp
+- how should they split the cost
+- definition of the pie
+- comparing with do it on its own
+- TBRT, pie and dividing a clothe

 # Internet history

 ## Week5